ToWipf/deye-solar-exporter/setup/readme.md

-# Test Setup
+# Example Setup

 ## Docker install

-for example on an raspberry pi
+for example on an Raspberry Pi or in Docker-for-Windows

 ```sh
 apt install docker docker-compose
 ```

 ## Bulid solar-exporter Container

 ```sh